Written By: DiveThru Team

-You might have arrived here because you were doing some googling on “student mental health” — the broadest umbrella term available that ultimately refers to a billion different things.
-There’s a good chance that you’re a student trying to figure out your feelings, thoughts, emotions, and mental state right now.
-Maybe you’re even looking for symptoms?
-Trying to see if the thing you’re going through is normal and if there’s a name for it?
+You might have arrived here because you were messin’ around and googling student mental health.
+There’s a good chance that you’re trying to figure out your feelings, thoughts, emotions, and mental state right now.
+Maybe even wondering if the thing you’re going through is normal and if there’s a name for it?

-Or maybe it’s not even about you and you’re only reading this because you want to support a friend or a loved one going through a challenging time.
-If you’re a parent, you want to understand what mental health means for your child.
+Or maybe you’re only reading this because you want to support a friend or a loved one dealing with college stress and feeling overwhelmed by academic burnout.
+If you’re a parent, you want to understand what mental health means for your child because, well, the college experience these days is different.

 Let’s begin with this: